 What is Kubernetes, or K8s?

 David: Kubernetes is an orchestration platform, initially launched by Google, that has the ability to efficiently manage and scale the “containerized applications” of our customers.
 The advantage of these independent Linux containers is that they can essentially run isolated from their surroundings, since they possess all the “self-contained” applications (code and system tools) to run them.
 Even if our customer’s applications aren’t containerized initially, we can provide that service for them (known as Containers as a Service (CaaS)).
-This allows K8S to run, scale, and manage those containers, effectively eliminating many of the manual processes involved in deployment of new applications.
+This allows K8S to run, scale, and manage those containers, effectively eliminating many of the manual processes involved in the deployment of new applications.

 What advantage(s) – if any- has K8S brought to your customers?